tangziwei/learngit/readme.txt

-git is a xxx
+git is a b xxx
-github is a xxx
+github is a b xxx